csaude/openmrs-eip/README.md

 * It's highly recommended to perform initial loading of all existing data, to achieve this set `debezium.snapshotMode` to `initial` in the sender `application.properties` file, be sure to set it back to `schema_only` after initial loading has completed.

+# Backups
+It's highly recommended to backup the following,
+* The management database both for the sender and receiver.
+* The debezium offset and history file for all remote sites.

 # Developer Guide
 ## Build